 - 18. WFP's partnership with China began in 1979 and has evolved with China's socioeconomic development.
 WFP's programme in China was WFP's largest in the late 1980s and early 1990s.
 WFP and China worked with food-insecure communities through an integrated agricultural development approach led by the Ministry of Agriculture and Rural Affairs (MARA).
 While WFP's involvement in these projects ended in 2005, their effects continue.
 Lessons learned from WFP's previous operations in China, detailed in the evaluation of WFP's assistance to China over the period 1979-2005, were taken into account in the development of the country strategic plan (CSP) for 2017-2021, which is a building block for this CSP covering 2022-2025. - 19.
-China and WFP continue to expandevolve their partnership in development.
+China and WFP continue to expand their partnership in development.
 In March 2016, WFP and MARA entered into an agreement entitled Memorandum of Understanding (MoU) to Strengthen Partnership for Global Hunger Solutions and Development.
 Under this MoU WFP supports China's efforts to ensure food security and nutrition for the people of China.
 The MoU serves as the conceptual basis for this CSP. - 20.
-In addition, the MoU serves to strengthen China's role as a partner in WFP's operations globally, including through the WFP Centre of Excellence for Enhancing South-South and Triangular Cooperation, which shares China's experience in.
-The Centre of Excellence in China aims to strengthen peer to peer learning and knowledge exchange related to enhancing food security, improving nutrition and alleviating poverty with other relevantamong developing countries by facilitating policy dialogue, technical training, deployment of experts, policy research and other activities under SDGs 2 and 17. - 21.
-During the COVID-19 response in 2020 WFP worked with the Chinese Government and private sector to establish a globaltemporary humanitarian response hub in China to meetsupport the response to the high demand from the humanitarian and health community for medical supplies.
+In addition, the MoU serves to strengthen China's role as a partner in WFP's operations globally, including through the WFP Centre of Excellence for Enhancing South-South and Triangular Cooperation, which shares China's experience in enhancing food security, improving nutrition and alleviating poverty with other relevant developing countries by facilitating policy dialogue, technical training, deployment of experts, policy research and other activities under SDGs 2 and 17. - 21.
+During the COVID-19 response in 2020 WFP worked with the Chinese Government and private sector to establish a global humanitarian response hub in China to meet the high demand from the humanitarian and health community for medical supplies.
 The hub contributed to the global response that WFP managed for partners and demonstrated the value of its strategic position on the supply chain, close to manufacturers, in facilitating the rapid deployment of health and other supplies to support emergency operations.
 This followed a commitment made by China at the seventy-third World Health Assembly to support the operation of anti-epidemic supply chains and foster "green corridors" for fast-track transportation and customs clearance.
 WFP and China are now exploring the future of the hub.

 22. WFP's partnership with China and the successes of the CSP for 2017-2021 have informed the broader approach to middle-income countries outlined in the strategic plan for 2022-2025.
-The strategic plan points to highlights WFP's increasingly well-defined "enabling agenda" in middle-income countries, focused on technical assistance, policy advice, evidence generation and system strengthening. in areas where WFP has capabilities and experience.
-Further, WFP will continue to leverage its role as a multilateral platform, sharing global knowledge of relevant practices and ideas in addressing food security and nutrition challenges that China could explore.
+The strategic plan points to WFP's increasingly well-defined enabling agenda in middle-income countries, focused on technical assistance, policy advice, evidence generation and system strengthening.